Team: Huntress EDR

 Huntress leverages automation to identify legitimate and malicious persistent applications.
 However, despite all the fancy algorithms/machine learning/cool tricks up our sleeve, sometimes automation fails to make a clear distinction if the activity is malicious or benign.
-Rather than send false to our partners, Huntress Threat Analysts (humans!) step in and perform manual investigations to provide additional scrutiny on potentially malicious footholds and to verify the authenticity of installed software.
+Rather than send false positives to our partners, Huntress Threat Analysts (humans!) step in and perform manual investigations to provide additional scrutiny on potentially malicious footholds and to verify the authenticity of installed software.

 During an investigation, a forensics expert will analyze the Autorun to determine the correct classification for the persistence mechanism and binary.
 When an analysis is complete, the analyst will resolve the investigation and—depending on what was found—may change the classification to reflect its actual status.